e10s/d-base32/README.md

 ### Varieties of the Base32 encodings

-The above examples describe the most standard Base32 encoding, though this module can handle some kinds of Base32 encodings.
+Although the above examples describe the most standard Base32 encoding, this module can handle some kinds of Base32 encodings.
 That is, the standard one containing A-Z, 2-7 and =, and "base32hex" containing 0-9, A-V, and =.
 Both are found in the RFC.
 They are aliased as `Base32` and `Base32Hex` respectively, by default.

 Moreover, no padding "=" versions, which are not in the RFC, are also available.
-These, however, should be defined manually.
+These, however, should be brought manually.
 To activate these varieties, two template parameters `UseHex` and `UsePad` are available.
 For example: